lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 In summary, we can describe three very different ways that traits might evolve under Brownian motion – pure drift, randomly varying selection, and varying stabilizing selection  – and one model, constant directional selection, which creates patterns among extant species that are indistinguishable from Brownian motion.
 There are certainly more such models, with a variety of assumptions.
 You might notice that none of these “Brownian” models are particularly detailed, especially for modeling evolution over long time scales.
 It is hard to imagine a case where a trait might be influenced only by random mutations of small effect over many alleles, or where selection would act in a truly random way from one generation to the next for millions of years.
 However, there are tremendous statistical benefits to using Brownian models for comparative analyses.
 Many of the results derived in this book, for example, are simple under Brownian motion but much more complex and different under other models.

-## Brownian motion on a phylogenetic tree
+## Section 3.4: Brownian motion on a phylogenetic tree

 We can use the basic properties of Brownian motion model to figure out what will happen when characters evolve under this model on the branches of a phylogenetic tree.
 First, consider evolution along a single branch with length t1 (Figure 3.4A).
 In this case, we can model simple Brownian motion over time t1 and denote the starting value as z ̅(0).
 If we evolve with some rate parameter σ2, then: